 The 2007 revival of The Bionic Woman.
 Did we mention that it was produced by David Eick, the co-Exec Producer of the Edgier & Darker Battlestar Galactica?
 Oh, yeah... in the show's short lifetime, BSG stars Katee Sackhoff and Aaron Douglas came in to help add that extra touch of dark.

 Blackadder Season Three.
 Although the humor was dark to begin with, the third season is edgier due to the absence of the slapstick of the first season and picturesque quality of the second season.
+In particular, Blackadder is shown to intentionally kill a larger number of people, with a higher proportion of them being undeserving.
 The series four had a classic case of Downer Ending.

 In fairness, Blackadder Season Three (i.e. Blackadder the Third) is in fact the only one of the four series which doesn't feature an ending where everyone dies.